Home

 It is important to emphasize the difference between the prevailing notion of creativity and what we define as creativity.
 In the common understanding of the term, creativity is anything that deviates from predictable action or that deviates from a structure of routine activity.
 Creativity in our understanding is a feeling, insight, or action that has its source in the uniquely original quality of a self that is specific to a particular private individual, and that differs from person to person.

-Creativity is not a response to an external stimulus as is its opposite partner, the self-preservation mechanism.
-Creativity is original talent as it aspires to move from potential to actualization, to direct and mold action in accordance with its own original way, unique to itself.
-The ambition towards self-actualization characterizes every force that is in a state of dormant potential.
-This ambition does not depend only on stimulations that come from the external environmental system, as Western psychology believes, for they may not be compatible with the original uniqueness of the talent that aspires towards expression.
+This ambition does not depend only on stimulation that come from the external environmental system, as Western psychology believes, for they may not be compatible with the original uniqueness of the talent that aspires towards expression.
 Originality recoils from external directives, for they are the result of external stimulations that do not suit - that are not amenable to – the inner need to express that talent unique to the self.

-The dimension of height is the source of those values that provide creativity with direction and goal, and that answer the question:
+The dimension of height is the source of those values that provide creativity with direction and goal, and that answer the question: Is this activity justified?

 To What Purpose?